danlamanna/danlamanna.com/content/posts/building-search-dsls-with-django.md

     - django
     - search
 ---
-Searching features span from free text (think Google) to raw data access (think SQL).
+Search capabilities span from free text (think Google) to raw data access (think SQL).
 In between, there's a wide range of options for narrowing a search that are often provided with UI elements.
-But what if there are too many fields for a UI interface to search on?
-Search DSLs can provide a way to give a user more granular access to searching without exposing an overly complicated interface.
+But what if there are too many fields for a UI to search on?
+Search DSLs can give a user more granular access to searching without exposing an overly complicated interface.

 GitHub issues provide a DSL that's accompanied by UI elements.
 An example query for searching issues would be:
 {{< highlight text >}}